ReSurfEMG/learning/fixing_mistakes.md

 # When you make a mistale

+You will make mistakes no matter what.
+The worst mistake is not even trying.
-This document has recommendations for when you made a mistake:
+This document has recommendations for when you made smaller mistakes:

-[You pushed your mistake to the shared repo](#shared) [You added a junk file and only added it, but did not commit](#added) [You changed stuff, but did not want to commit it](#not_adding)
+[You pushed your mistake to the shared repo](#shared)

+[You added a junk file and only added it, but did not commit](#added)

+[You changed stuff, but did not want to commit it](#not_adding)

 ### Shared your mistake